goer.org | HTML Tutorial : Intermediate : Font Control

 3. font-weight:

-• <p> tag: not set; takes on the default value of "normal".
+• p element: not set; takes on the default value of normal.

 4. font-style:

-• <p> tag: not set; takes on the default value of "normal".
+• p element: not set; takes on the default value of normal.

 5. color:

-Using font-family, font-size, and so on can get cumbersome.
-Fortunately there is a shorthand for all of these properties, named simply, "font".
+Typing font-family, font-size, and font-style over and over again can get cumbersome.
+Fortunately, there is a shorthand for all of these properties with a simple name, font.
 You need merely place the desired values in the proper order.
-This shorthand only encompasses the properties that begin with "font-", so if we want to do anything else (such as underline our text) we still need to use the appropriate property (such as text-decoration).
+This shorthand only encompasses the properties that begin with “font-”, so if you want to do something else such as underlining text, you still need to use the appropriate property, text-decoration.

 1. font-style or font-weight or both